 Figure 5.2.2.2-1: UUAA-MM procedure

-1. For a UE that requires UUAA or when triggered by re-authentication by USS/UTM, the AMF triggers a UUAA-M procedure.
+1. For a UE that requires UUAA or when triggered by re-authentication by USS, the AMF triggers a UUAA-MM procedure.

 2. AMF to UAS-NF: Authentication Request, shall include the GPSI and CAA-level UAV ID.
-May include signed USS/UTM address (e.g., FQDN).
-UAS-NF resolves the USS/UTM address based on CAA-level UAV ID or uses the provided USS/UTM address.
+May include USS/UTM address (e.g., FQDN).
+UAS-NF resolves the USS/UTM address based on CAA-level UAV ID or uses the provided USS/UTM address, as described in section 4.4.2.